China's Xi wants US trade deal but can 'fight back' | DW | 22.11.2019

 "When necessary we will fight back but we have been working actively to try not to have a trade war," he said.
 He added that the nation was working towards a "phase one agreement on the basis of mutual respect and equality."

-The countries have hit each other with heavy tariffs and regulations that have had damaging effects on their and the world's economies.
+The countries have hit each other with heavy tariffs and regulations that have cost each nation billions of dollars.

 Xi's comments in Beijing were addressed to a group that included former US secretary of state Henry Kissinger, former US treasury secretary Henry Paulson and former Australian prime minister Kevin Rudd.